clintonboys/clintonboys.github.io/_posts/2017-01-15-bias-variance-tradeoff.md

 $f$ can represent many different examples.
 If our expected output $Y$ is continuous, this is the setup for *regression*, and if $Y$ takes discrete (or categorical) values, this is the setup for *classification*.

 In order to know how well our model is doing, we need a way to measure its error.
-In statisical decision theory, this is known as a *loss function*
+In statistical decision theory, this is known as a *loss function*

 $$
 \begin{align}